Stalkerware and targeted digital surveillance: what it is and what strategies can we use to look out for one another collectively

 Florencia Goldsman

-In this forum, organized by Dominemos la Tecnología, in which around 30 activists took part, we learned concepts related to stalkerware, often referred to as “cyberstalking” or “stalker virus.”
-As we saw, attacks of this kind are characterized by the diversity of forms they may take (in different apps and devices, through human intervention, or by installing code on our phones) and how hard it can be to identify, which often occurs when the problem is already among us.
+In this forum, organised by Dominemos la Tecnología, in which around 30 activists took part, we learned concepts related to stalkerware, often referred to as “cyberstalking” or “stalker virus.”
+We learned that attacks of this kind are characterised by the diversity of forms they may take (via different apps and devices, through human intervention, or by installing code on our phones) and how hard it can be to identify, which often occurs when the problem is already among us.

-These observations were shared by Marla, who coordinated the laboratory for threats MariaLab and worked as a cybersecurity analyst in partnership with Access Now and CitizenLab on incident response projects to support civil society in Brazil.
-She also took part in the Amnesty International Security Lab Digital Forensics Fellowship: “What I want to say is that sometimes we fail to see the digital traces of this kind of violence because this kind of tools are engineered to evade all forms of detection.
-But at times in everyday interactions a former partner may mention thing they had no other means of knowing, contact you at inappropriate times, or approach you directly and in person aided by information they have obtained by means of digital surveillance.”
+These observations were shared by Marla, who coordinated the laboratory for threats at MariaLab and worked as a cybersecurity analyst in partnership with Access Now and CitizenLab on incident response projects to support civil society in Brazil.
+She also took part in the Amnesty International Security Lab Digital Forensics Fellowship: “What I want to say is that sometimes we fail to see the digital traces of this kind of violence because these kinds of tools are engineered to evade all forms of detection.
+But at times in everyday interactions a former partner may mention something they had no other means of knowing, contact you at inappropriate times, or approach you directly and in person, aided by information they obtained by means of digital surveillance.”

 Stalkerware in the first person

-In the Feminist Learning Circle one of the first questions participants focused on involves red flags that may lead us to suspect that something unusual is happening on our phones.
-But, attention!
-Such red flags are often related not only to technology but also to aspects of our relationships in which sensitive manifestations such as a lack of trust, lying, or constant suspicion regarding one’s affairs, among other emotional stratagems, come into play.
+In the Feminist Learning Circle, one of the first questions participants focused on involved red flags that may lead us to suspect that something unusual is happening on our phones.
+But, pay attention!
+Such red flags are often related not only to technology but also to aspects of our relationships in which there is a lack of trust, lying, or constant suspicion by a close one regarding your daily life and actions..

-“Usually, when we realize something is out of place, when we feel threatened, our first reaction is to hit delete, to eliminate the threat we have identified on our phones.
-I understand that but in such cases it’s not advisable as the first step to take.
-What I recommend is to make a backup of the compromised device, make a backup copy of your data.
-Because if the attacker, the stalker, the state actor already has you data and you don’t have a backup it unquestionably puts you at a disadvantage,” Marla explains.
+“Usually, when we realise something is out of place or when we feel threatened, our first reaction is to hit delete, and to eliminate the threat we have identified on our phones.
+I understand that, but in such cases it’s not advisable as the first step.
+What I recommend is to make a backup of the compromised device, and make a backup copy of your data.
+Because if the attacker, the stalker, the state actor already has your data and you don’t have a backup, it undoubtedly puts you at a disadvantage,” Marla explains.

 “So once they (stalker, state) have your data, it’s also theirs to use and normally there’s nothing you can do about it.
 And your first reaction might be to delete an extra app.
 But I would advise against that.
-First switch your phone to airplane mode, disabling its internet connection so it can’t send out any more data, and make a backup of the device, a copy of all that, a secure copy of all your data, and contact IntersecLab or other organizations that can help address the issue."
+First switch your phone to airplane mode, disabling its internet connection so it can’t send out any more data.
+Make a backup of the device, a copy of all that, a secure copy of all your data, and contact IntersecLab or other organisations that can help address the issue.”

 In the Circle, questions were raised about how to know what can be considered normal or abnormal on cell phones, like detecting an obstacle that presents greater apparent difficulty.
 “Usually, identification is not so direct or simple, especially when you look into processes.
 At times the response to a highly complex attack is quite simple; you just turn off your phone if you suspect that you’re being monitored.
 Be aware that what matters to you, what you want to protect, should not be discussed near your cell phone.
 Because if it is actually compromised, you need to create a safe space to avoid such threats.”